MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-listing-the-certificates-in-a-store.md

 ---
-Description: 'Lists all of the certificates in a system certificate store and the name of the subject and all of the certificate context properties of each of those certificates.' ms.assetid: '4b5361f5-79b1-4b05-a133-1a394da7d6ee'
+Description: Lists all of the certificates in a system certificate store and the name of the subject and all of the certificate context properties of each of those certificates. ms.assetid: 4b5361f5-79b1-4b05-a133-1a394da7d6ee
-title: 'Example C Program: Listing the Certificates in a Store'
+title: Example C Program Listing the Certificates in a Store ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example C Program: Listing the Certificates in a Store